 He didn't start on this hike in vain though as there are so many lovely waterfalls on the way, all of them marked and new observation platforms have been put up by many of them, where one can sit and rest and enjoy this wonderful scenery.

-The Icelandic term dynjandi means thunderous or resounding and you will understand why when you hear the thunderous sounds from it in my video below.
+The Icelandic term dynjandi means thunderous or resounding and you will understand why when you hear the thunderous sounds of it in my video below.

 There are many beautiful angles of Dynjandi and it is best to take photos of it with people in them so that you can see how huge this beautiful waterfall actually is.